razorpay/blade/packages/blade/src/components/ProgressBar/_decisions/decisions.md

 - Cons:
    - Could be slightly misleading since `showPulsatingAnimation={true}` will only show the animation after a default delay of `3000ms`.
 By its name, a consumer might confuse it to show the pulsating animation immediately and report this as a bug.

+### Conclusion
+We'll expose a `showWaitingAnimation` prop that will allow the consumers to disable the secondary pulsating animation
 ## Open Questions
-- Why not medium instead of large progress bar?
+- ~Why not medium instead of large progress bar?~ We'll be using `small` & `medium`
-- What should be the default progress bar size?
+- ~What should be the default progress bar size?~ `small` will be the default size
 - Animation for indeterminate state is pending from design
 - Should we have an `animationSpeed` with values `slow`, `medium`, `fast` for indeterminate progress bars?
 [Ref](https://www.figma.com/proto/33zLifLnf2XXmU5iakKq1H/Address-serviceability-loader?page-id=60%3A14227&node-id=93%3A19491&scaling=min-zoom&starting-point-node-id=93%3A19205&show-proto-sidebar=1)